weewx/weewx/docs_src/custom/json-generator.md

 A few things worth knowing:

 - Times and values are **parallel arrays**, not a list of pairs.
 It is smaller on the wire and is the shape charting libraries want.
 - Gaps in the data are `null`, so a chart can break the line rather than draw through the gap.
 - `color` comes from `chart_line_colors` in the skin, so the charts inherit whatever palette you configured for the PNGs.
 - `start`, `stop` and `x_interval` are the axis the ImageGenerator would draw, snapped by `weeplot.utilities.scaletime()`.
 A chart that uses them lines up with the PNG of the same plot.
 - `yscale` is the y axis from the plot options, as `[min, max, increment]`.
 Any member may be `null`, meaning "work it out from the data".
 Wind direction is configured `0, 360, 45`, and a chart that ignores this runs to 400 degrees.
-- `daynight` carries the sunrise and sunset times for the window, so a client can shade the night the way the PNGs do — plus the **civil twilight** around each of them, as `dawn` and `dusk` bands.
+- `daynight` carries the sunrise and sunset times for the window, so a client can shade the night the way the PNGs do, plus the **civil twilight** around each of them, as `dawn` and `dusk` bands.
 Dusk is not an edge, and the PNGs can only approximate it with a gradient measured in pixels; with these a client can fade across the time it actually takes, which is half an hour in central Europe and hours in a northern summer.
 - Wind vectors arrive as **magnitude plus compass direction** (`values` and `directions`), rather than as raw complex components.

 `index.json` lists what was written.
-A client reads it first and then knows exactly which files exist — no guessing, and no 404 for every sensor your station does not have.
+A client reads it first and then knows exactly which files exist.
+There is no guessing, and no 404 for every sensor your station does not have.

 ## The history archive

-The files above are snapshots of four fixed windows — the same four the Image generator draws.
+The files above are snapshots of four fixed windows, the same four the Image generator draws.
 They cannot answer *"show me last March"*, because that window was never rendered.

 The archive covers the whole record instead, split by calendar year: